FAQs

 Rotator cuff tear shoulder external rotation band exercise during guided rehab

-Guided loading helps restore shoulder control.
+Guided loading rebuilds control.

 Gentle movement is usually useful, but repeated painful loading is not.
 Use the shoulder for light daily tasks if symptoms stay tolerable.
 Avoid heavy overhead work, sudden lifting, or gym pressing if these clearly increase pain or weakness.